 Appellate process overview

 Despite the statistics, sometimes in a cost/benefit analysis, the defendant has no other logical choice, but to appeal the decision.
 Herein, is the process or procedure.
 According to Rule 4 of the Rules of Appellate Procedure, after the judgment is entered, a Defendant has 30 days to file his Notice of Appeal with the Clerk of the Supreme Court.
 At the same time the Notice of Appeal is filed, the attorney must also order a copy of the relevant trial court transcripts.
 This is called the Order for Transcript.

 If the defendant is incarcerated, generally the attorney will file the Notice of Appeal and Order for Transcript as soon as possible within the 30 days.
-Generally, within 60 to 90 days after the Notice of Appeal and Order for Transcript have been filed, the court reporter will file and serve the transcripts.
-After all the transcript have been filed, the appellant has 40 days to file his appellate brief and appendix to the Supreme Court.
-30 days after Appellant's Brief has been served, the State has to serve and file their brief.
+Generally, within 60 to 90 days after the Notice of Appeal and Order for Transcript has been filed, the court reporter will file and serve the transcripts.
+After all the transcripts have been filed, the appellant has 40 days to file his appellate brief and appendix to the Supreme Court.
+30 days after the Appellant’s Brief has been served, the State has to serve and file its brief.

 This whole process takes time

 On “average” the entire appellate process from the filing of the Notice of Appeal to a North Dakota Supreme Court decision takes seven months to up to a year.
 Countless factors affect this time, including. but not limited to when the Notice of Appeal is filed, the number of time extensions filed, the complexity of the legal issue, the legal significance of the case, and even if the Supreme Court is on its summer recess.